krb3p/intro-se-1-string-methods/README.md

 "Ivy" #This is a literal.
 It simply provides information - in this case, that information is a string.

 name = "Ivy" #This is the initialization of a variable called name.
-# It means that the variable name contains the string "Ivy"
+# It means that the variable called name contains the string "Ivy"
 ```

 Since a literal and a variable in the example above contain the exact same information, the following two lines of code will actually work the exact same way.